-Baltimore has a sandy beach at low tide in "The Cove" east facing and low water spring tides at the inner harbour itself, and a rocky beach adjacent to the RNLI Lifeboat Station, both just a few minutes walk from the dive centre and B&B. There's another rocky beach at Tramadroum, off the Beacon Road, facing west towards Sherkin.
+Baltimore has a beach at low tide in "The Cove" east facing and low water spring tides at the inner harbour itself, and a rocky beach adjacent to the RNLI Lifeboat Station, both just a few minutes walk from the dive centre and B&B. There's another rocky beach at Tramadroum, off the Beacon Road, facing west towards Sherkin and another one called Trafraska facing south both about 2kms.
 Beautiful clean white sandy beaches, great for a day out, are on either Sherkin Island which can be reached by ferry (10 mins to Sherkin).

 These are great for a day trip by ferry, which leave at regular intervals from the inner harbour of Baltimore.
 For further information please use the links shown here:

 Alternatively, board the "MV Mystic Waters" for a 2-hour cruise through Roaringwater Bay - whilst enjoying a hot cuppa from the on-board shop you'll hear live commentary as the boat cruises through the waters around the islands in this Special Area of Conservation (SAC).
-On alternate days there's a River Cruise on the Ilen.
 These trips are subject to minimum numbers and weather - therefore check details by email or phone 087 2638470.

 Baltimore has a range of accommodation providers, bars, ferries and shops / services and a tremendous international mix of people and talents.
 There's an art galleries, craft shop, groceries and newsagent, designer knitwear and the area is renowned for great food.

 Festivals and other events that are hosted locally for up to date information visit www.baltimore.ie